 I owned Cadillacs for most of the last forty years.
 Six months ago we leased a 2014 Lexus ES 350 and find it every bit as luxurious as the Cadillac and exceedingly superior in other areas such as fuel economy, useable trunk space, interior legroom in back seat, and overall value.
 The dealer, Lexus of the Palm Beaches , added to the enjoyment by not wasting my time and offering a fair deal in the first place with no hidden costs.
 This continued when I purchased an extended warrantee for a different make of car from the finance dept. of Lexus and once again received a great value with no wasted time.

+When I took this model for a test drive, all of the roads around the dealership were smooth asphalt and of course, the car road fine - big mistake.
+I negotiated a great deal on a close out, brand new 2014.
 I quickly became very disappointed with the comfort and ride of this car.
 You would think a Lexus would be the pinnacle of comfort but not this car.
 They did a model change in 2013 and made the car "sporty".
 Now you feel every bump & crack and hear a lot of tire noise on the highway.
 I feel fatigued after driving it.
 If you want a taught, sporty car where you "feel" the road then this might be the car for you.
 I switched to 2015 Impala 1LZ and am in heaven!
 What comfort!